vbsamuel/vbsamuel/README.md

 eBay      separation / personalization / operations    large-scale platform change, data center migration, and end-2-end day -1, 0, 100 ops stability and cutover execution
 ```

 Work in my scope included reducing reporting latency from roughly **24 hours to under a minute**, reducing cart abandonment by about **10%**, and scaling PayPal Credit from launch to **$1B+ ARR**.
-At Meta, I worked across software, hardware, infrastructure, OpenXR/API surfaces, privacy, legal and NPI/launch dependencies for XR input and developer capabilities.
+At Meta, I worked across software, hardware, infrastructure, OpenXR/API surfaces, privacy, legal and NPI/launch dependencies and developer capabilities.

 ---